apenella/go-ansible/docs/upgrade_guide_to_1.0.0.md

 ```
 - **ctx**: It is a new parameters to specify a `context.Context` to manage the execution flow.
 - **command**:  It is an `[]string` that contains either the binary to be executed and its parameters.
-- **resutlsFunc**: It is a `stdoutcallback.StdoutCallbackResultsFunc` function used to write the execution output.
+- **resultsFunc**: It is a `stdoutcallback.StdoutCallbackResultsFunc` function used to write the execution output.
 - **options**:  List of `ExecuteOptions` functions which can be used to configure the executor.
 An example of `ExecuteOptions` could be any `WithAttribute` function defined on `DefaultExecute`.
 Here there is a function to set the writer to `DefaultExecutor`:
 ```go